 January is usually quite a snowy month.
 You have a high chance of experiencing snowfall, especially up in the Alps.

+Because of that, you’ll have great conditions on the ski slopes, and you can enjoy the toboggan run.
 Even down in the plains, there is a chance for snowfall, usually around two to three times at most.

 But the snow here will only last for one or two days.
 This has been a little bit different in the past.
+There used to be more snowfall, and it would usually last around three days, but nowadays it’s quite rare.

 If you want to go up to the Swiss Alps in January, then I suggest you go to one of the summits to enjoy a breathtaking panorama of the entire Alps covered in snow.